-A centralized and accessible data source that automates aggregation can save time, generate broader alignment behind a course of action, and unite the organization around strategic decisions based on that shared data.
+A centralised and accessible data source that automates aggregation can save time, generate broader alignment behind a course of action, and unite the organisation around strategic decisions based on that shared data.
 With Workday Adaptive Planning, toggling between versions is as simple as a few clicks.

-Driver-based models that incorporate a wide array of financial and operational metrics—from subscribers and average selling price to productivity and utilization—enable organizations to run the holistic what-if analyses necessary to support critical and timely decisions.
+Driver-based models that incorporate a wide array of financial and operational metrics—from subscribers and average selling price to productivity and utilisation—enable organisations to run the holistic what-if analyses necessary to support critical and timely decisions.
 Sensitivity analysis of these key drivers allows finance to test the impact of various what-if scenarios and explore multiple courses of action.

 Additionally, models ought to be flexible enough to combine high-level, top-down growth and margin-based targets with detailed bottom-up personnel rosters and pipeline forecasts—enabling planners to reconcile gaps and identify opportunities.

 A dynamic business environment requires the ability to re-forecast easily.
 If you’re only forecasting your business once a year with a budgeting process that took you months to execute, your plan will be out of date by the time it’s approved.
 Staying on top of your business requires a continuous picture of company health.
 A rolling forecast gives you the tools you need to keep assumptions up to date.